 - Hoyo Azul entrance fee (full visit to Blue Lagoon), incl. life vests and orchid gardens

-- Zipline Eco-Splash, a zipline with 12 cables that ends in the water
+- Eco-Splash, a zipline that sends you right into the water

-- Cultural Route, a guided tour with a local through a bit of Dominican history including the visit of a typical remodeled countryside house
+- Cultural Route (Village Walk) through a bit of Dominican history including the visit of a typical remodeled countryside house

 - Iguanaland, kind of an iguana zoo